 Elle 60 Movies Guaranteed to Make You Cry Every Time—A list of sad films.
 Only two of the 60 films were made before 1982.

-Empire The 100 Best Movies Of All Time
+Empire The 100 Best Movies Of All Time—A mainstream/popular blend list.

-Empire The 50 Greatest 18 Rated Movies—In honor of the magazine's 18th year, editors selected the best films that should be seen only by people older than the magazine in a popular list.
+Empire The 50 Greatest 18 Rated Movies—In honor of the magazine's 18th year, editors selected the best films that should be seen only by people older than the magazine at the time.
 This link is from the Internet Archive.

 Empire The 50 Best Action Movies—The list is rather fond of martial arts films.